Schiz0mania/Schiz0mania/README.md

 - 👋 Hi, I’m @Schiz0mania
-- 👀 I’m interested in learning
+- 👀 I’m not so interested in learning

 <!---